Women’s Addiction Treatment – Women Helping Women

 For women, the reasons for initial substance use are different than for men who start abusing drugs and alcohol.
 Relationships, both romantic and with family members, are the primary reason for female substance abuse.
 The stress and negative effects that result from relational problems lead women to self-medicate in an attempt to escape from reality, or dull painful emotions and memories.
 The staff at Balboa Horizons is trained to help each client identify her own reasons for use, and bring underlying issues to the surface where they can be addressed to ensure lasting recovery.
 Clients begin to heal when emotions are repaired, and new healthy relationships are formed.
 The team at Balboa Horizons works with each client to create a unique treatment plan, and weekly treatment team meetings monitor the efficacy of the therapeutic plan and gauge progress along the way.
 The women at Balboa Horizons graduate from our facility with confidence, community, and most importantly, a new personal foundation for continued sobriety.

-Beginning with our highly-individualized Residential Treatment, Balboa Horizons programs continue after discharge with a step-down to our Extended Care program and then to STRIVE—our clinically-supervised Intensive Outpatient Program with Sober Living.
-Together, these stages offer a customizable continuum that support the client at every stage of recovery and personal development—teaching invaluable life skills and goal setting, and supporting reentry to education or vocational training.
+Beginning with our highly-individualized Residential Treatment, the programs offered by Balboa Horizons after inpatient treatment range from our Day Treatment program and then to STRIVE—our clinically-supervised Intensive Outpatient Program.
+Balboa Horizons’ programs offer a customizable continuum of care that support the client at every stage of recovery and personal development.
+Our goal is to teach every client the life skills necessary to re-enter into a fulfilling life in recovery.
+We do so by utilizing goal setting and also supporting supporting re-entry to education, employment or vocational training.

-Because treatment planning is individualized, our programs are excellent for individuals with a history of relapse and complexity, as well as clients and families who know they need more than the traditional 28-day model.
-Our women’s addiction treatment program will help you get your life back on track.
+Every person is different; therefore the treatment offered by Balboa Horizons is highly-individualized.
+Individuals with a history of relapse and complexity tend to do particularly well with the programs offered at Balboa Horizons.
+Clients and families who know they need more than the traditional 28-day model prefer Balboa Horizons’ program options.
+The women’s addiction treatment program at Balboa Horizons will help you get your life back on track.